Self-stabilisation of cellular automata on tilings: Discussion and open problems

 Figure~\ref{fig:sixVertex} shows an example of such an encoding of a valid $3$-colouring.
 By contrast, Figure~\ref{fig:SWerror} depicts a finite perturbation of a 3-colouring.
 Notice that, in Figure~\ref{fig:SWerror}, the arrows pointing to the South and the ones pointing to the West are drawn in bold.
 In a valid six-vertex configuration, the knowledge of these two types of arrows is sufficient to fully describe the configuration: indeed, the other horizontal or vertical arrows have to be East or North arrows, respectively.
 In Figure~\ref{fig:SWerror}, we have also shaded the unperturbed portion of the configuration, thus the perturbed region consists in the inner (unshaded) square.
 Therefore, in order to correct the tiling, we need to fill in the inner square with an admissible configuration.
 One can verify that the only way to do so corresponds to a six-vertex configuration that has a direct downward vertical path.
 Indeed, there is only one bold incoming arrow and one bold outgoing arrow at the boundary of the square, and these two arrows have to be connected.

 The example in Figure~\ref{fig:SWerror} shows that we can construct finite perturbations of a $3$-colouring which contain only two defective cells (i.e., a single interface with same colour), but for which in order to obtain a valid configuration, one needs to modify an arbitrarily large domain.
-In fact, taking a limit of such configurations, one obtains a configuration with only two defective cells which is not a finite perturbation of any valid $3$-colouring.

-\paragraph{A sequential correction procedure.} In order to tackle the problem of self-stabilisation for $3$-colourings, it may be helpful to address the simpler question of how to correct a perturbed $3$-colouring with a conventional, sequential, non-local algorithm.
+In fact, taking a limit of such configurations, one obtains a configuration with only two defective cells which is not a finite perturbation of any valid $3$-colouring. \paragraph{A sequential correction procedure.} In order to tackle the problem of self-stabilisation for $3$-colour\-ings, it may be helpful to address the simpler question of how to correct a perturbed $3$-colouring with a conventional, sequential, non-local algorithm.

 Suppose we are given a $3$-colouring with a finite number of defects and a square region~$S$ of size~$\ell$ containing all the defective cells.
 Is there a simple (sequential, non-local) algorithm to decide if the tiling can be corrected by modifying only the colour of the cells inside~$S$?
-The $3$-colouring problem on general graphs is $\classNP$-complete, and exhaustive search takes exponential amount of time in~$\ell^2$.
+The $3$-colouring problem on general graphs is $\classNP$-complete, and an exhaustive search takes an exponential amount of time in~$\ell^2$.
 Nevertheless, in this case, the representation in terms of the six-vertex configurations allows us to solve the decision problem in linear time, and to find the actual correction (when it exists) in quadratic time.